agathaturya/cmsc-447-team6/README.md

 ### pymongo
 - install it by running the command ```pip install pymongo``` or ```pip install Flask-PyMongo```
 ### [flask](https://flask.palletsprojects.com/en/1.1.x/installation/)
-create the virtual env in the `proj` directory
+create the virtual env in the `proj` directory. **create the virtual env before installing the rest of the python packages**
 ### flask cors
 - install it by running the command ```pip install -U flask-cors```
 ### requests